BBaysinger/bb-portfolio/docs/candidate-replacement.md

 - [ ] Retention prune
 - [ ] Revoke temporary policies

-This procedure keeps blue‑green flow reliable and minimizes downtime.
+This procedure keeps the Lagoon flow reliable and minimizes downtime.